sc3260s16/openmp/README.md

 - Are variables declared inside of a parallel region defined as private or shared?
 - Run your code with eight threads.
 How is the array split up across the threads?
 Is this behavior consistent for multiple instances of the program?
 - Try changing the thread scheduling from *dynamic* to *static* - how is the array split up across threads now?
-Now try with the *guided* option.
+Now try with the *guided* option (you will need to increase the loop size by an order of magnitude to see this difference clearly).

 Something like:

 	bash run.sh 8 > out
-	grep -c "0," out
+	grep -c "thread id: 0" out
-	grep -c "1," out
+	grep -c "thread id: 1" out
 	...

 might be useful for counting how data gets split up across threads.

 **3. parallel-for-combined-directive**

-- In C programs you can wrap long lines of code across multiple lines by including a backslash character (\) at the end of a line (without a semicolon).
-Try splitting the long ```#pragrama``` line across three lines.
+- In C programs you can wrap long lines of code across multiple lines by including a backslash character at the end of a line (without a semicolon).
+Try splitting the long ```#pragma``` line across three lines.
 - Explore some of the other clauses that parallel for loops support (https://computing.llnl.gov/tutorials/openMP/#DO).
-What's the difference between private, firstprivate, and lastprivate?
+What's the difference between *private*, *firstprivate*, and *lastprivate*?
+What about the *collapse* clause?
+- What are rules of thumb for declaring a variable as *shared* or *private*?

 **4. sections**

 - Run this code with 8 threads.
 How many threads end up processing data?
+- Let's pretend we want to store the sum of arrays *c* and *d* into another array *e*.
+Where should we put that code?
+Are any other changes to the exisiting program needed?

 **5. critical**